ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 The state command is an extremely useful nom command which displays the internal state of the pep machine at the moment that the command executes.
 This is possibly the second most useful debugging technique after watching the parse stack reductions.

+(Some of ?)
 The translation scripts at /tr/ also implement this command.

 the interactive debugger